 But are people noticing that CTA, or are they learning to tune them out?

-To accomplish both of those goals, we decided to try using slide-in CTAs that would appear as soon as the right sidebar disappeared -- usually half-way to three-quarters of the way through a post.
-Here's an example of the slide-in:
+To accomplish this goal, we tested slide-in CTAs that would appear halfway to three-quarters of the way through a blog post.

 - Clickthrough rate (CTR) - What percentage of visitors clicked each CTA?